What is divorce anxiety?

 Causes of divorce anxiety:

 It is natural (indeed likely) that anyone will have a lot of anxiety while going through a divorce, even if you are the one deciding to leave an unhealthy marriage.
-This is because any change and unknown situation will make us feel some degree of worry, and divorce affects nearly every aspect of our life.
-Therefore, nearly every part of our life is now uncertain from our children’s well-being, to family, work, home, finances and friends.
+This is because any change and unknown situation will make us feel some degree of worry, and divorce affects nearly every aspect of our lives.
+Therefore, nearly every part of our life is now uncertain from our children’s well-being to family, work, home, finances and friends.

 The negative thoughts might include things like: